EXPLAINER: How global deal stems corporate use of tax havens

 FRANKFURT, Germany (AP) — More than 130 countries have forged a deal on sweeping changes in how big global companies are taxed.

-The goal: deterring multinational companies from stashing profits in countries where they pay little or now taxes — better known as tax havens.
+The goal: deterring multinational companies from stashing profits in countries where they pay little or no taxes — better known as tax havens.

 The sweeping agreement was struck Friday among 136 countries after talks overseen by the Organization for Economic Cooperation and Development.
 It would update a century's worth of international taxation rules to cope with changes brought by digitalization and globalization.